Textualize/textual/docs/guide/actions.md

 ## Action methods

-Action methods are methods on your app or widgets prefixed with `action_`.
-Aside from the prefix these are regular methods which you could call directly if you wished.
+Actions are handled by _action methods_ of your app or widgets - methods whose names are prefixed with `action_`.
+These are regular methods which you can call directly, but normally they are triggered by actions.

 !!! information